G4Q95/AutoShortsWebApp/docs/progress.md

 - Fixed scene operation tests to handle media loading
 - Fixed issues with test isolation when running in parallel
 - All tests now passing consistently
+- Created comprehensive how-to-update-tests.md guide for test maintenance
+- Added data-testid attributes to key components for more reliable testing:
+  - SceneComponent and text editing elements
+  - ProjectWorkspace action buttons
+  - Audio control components (player and settings)
+  - Error handling components
+- Verified all 16 tests pass successfully with the new data-testid attributes
+- Improved test reliability with consistent naming patterns for test selectors

 ## Future Considerations